rajithrm/Botim-Clone/README.md

-This is a static homepage clone of an app called botim a calling app(normally or video) which is fully responsive
+This is a static homepage clone of botim a calling app(normally or video) which is fully responsive

 dep: HTML and CSS only